 - Emergency Response

-Most EM programs thus touch on several themes.
-One relates to the kinds of things that threaten local and national security.
-From criminal behavior to cybercrime and beyond.
-This may help you gain insight into how to deter and prevent breaches.
-You may also gain basic knowledge of
+You can expect most EM programs to touch on several themes.
+One theme you may learn about is the things that threaten local and national security.
+You could expect these to include, for example, criminal behavior, cyber crime, and more.
+As a result of the course, you may learn how to stop and prevent breaches.
+You may also gain basic knowledge of:

 - Criminal Justice